www.rockingscots.co.uk

 The A-side is a ballad.
 Not unpleasant, half interesting, well constructed

 lyric with bass phrases to the fore.
-Nothing else going for it though..
-Now the
+Nothing else going for it though.

 B-side has real great guitar lines running all through it.
 Played at a frantic